TAspert/DetecDiv_Data/README.md

 2. Scheme and components to reproduce the microscope
 3. Micromanager scripts for high speed timelapse, notably fast focus

-4. Besides, it also contains the Zenodo links to the datasets and networks used in the manuscript.
+4. Besides, it also contains the Zenodo links to the datasets and trained networks used in the manuscript.
 (Datasets_Networks.md)

 ------------------------------------------